WeTS: A Benchmark for Translation Suggestion: Analysis

 \subsection{Effects of Synthetic Parallel Corpus}

 In this paper, we propose three different ways for constructing synthetic corpus for the second-phase pre-training.
-A natural question is that how each of the synthetic corpora affects the performance.
+A natural question is that how each of the synthetic corpus affects the performance.
 We investigate this problem by studying the performance on the English-to-Chinese direction with different synthetic corpus.
 We report both intermediate and final performances of the model, where fine-tuning is removed and applied respectively.
 Results are presented in Table \ref{tab:analysis corpus}.
 As shown in Table \ref{tab:analysis corpus}, we can find that the model trained on the combination of all three kinds of synthetic corpus achieves the best performance.
-The synthetic corpus constructed with word alignment contributes the most to the final performance among all the synthetic corpora.
+The synthetic corpus constructed with word alignment contributes the most to the final performance.